measurement-kit/measurement-kit/doc/api/dns.md

 query, `ttl` is the time to live, and `name` is the name for which the query was issued.

-Instead, the `Answer` class contains at leas the following fields:
+Instead, the `Answer` class contains at least the following fields:

 ```C++
 class Answer {